 - Teachers, upon retirement with 15 years of service, are reimbursed for unused sick days at the rate of \$40 per day for the first 100 days and \$50 per day for an additional 180 days.
 The maximum payment is \$13,000. - Administrators with 10 years of service are entitled to \$75 per day for unused sick days up to a maximum payment of \$13,000.
-They are also paid a perdiem for unused vacation days. - Clerical and Secretarial union members with 12 years of service are entitled to reimbursement of unused sick days at the rate of \$30 per day with a maximum payout of \$3,500.
+They are also paid a per diem for unused vacation days. - Clerical and Secretarial union members with 12 years of service are entitled to reimbursement of unused sick days at the rate of \$30 per day with a maximum payout of \$3,500.
 All unused vacation days are paid at a per diem rate. - Specialists and Administrative Assistants with 12 years of service are entitled to reimbursement of unused sick days at the rate of \$30 per day with a maximum payout of \$5,000.
-All unused vacation days are paid at a per diem rate. - Custodial and Maintenance workers with 12 years of service are entitled to reimbursement of unused sick days at the rate of \$30 per day with a maximum payout of \$3,500.
+All unused vacation days are paid at a per diem rate. - Custodial and Maintenance workers with 12 years of service, up to 20 years of service, are entitled to reimbursement of unused sick days at the rate of \$30 per day with a maximum payout of \$4,000.
+Workers with 20 or more years of service are entitled to reimbursement of unused sick days at a rate of \$40 per day with a maximum payout of \$5,000.
 All unused vacation days are paid at a per diem rate.